NCronJob-Dev/NCronJob/docs/features/model-dependencies.md

 });
 ```

+!!! note

+    The order of execution of the dependent jobs is not guaranteed.
+They will not necessarily run in the order of registration.

+    In the example above, it can happen that `JobC` runs before `JobB`.
+    If you need to ensure the order of execution, see the next section.

 ## Construct complex dependencies
 You can construct complex dependencies by using a combination of `AddJob` and `ExecuteWhen` methods.
 Here an example: